7 Data Wrangling

 )

-If we look at the data we can see that it gives us a summary of the average democracy score per year in standard deviation units:
+If we look at the data we can see that it gives us a data object with three columns:

-Now, without performing any other transformations of the data, we can give it directly to ggplot() for plotting.
-Since we want to see all three democracy measures side-by-side, we can just add a geom_line() layer for each:
+Now, without performing any other transformations do the data, we can give it directly to ggplot() for plotting.
+Since we want to see conflict frequency and rate side-by-side, we can just add a unique geom_line() layer for each:

 aes(x = year) +